Twasi/twasi-docs/docs/core-concepts/twasi-variable.md

 ## Name restrictions

 Twasi-Variables must have an alphanumeric name of any length.
-Upper and lower case is doesn't matter.
+Upper and lower case doesn't matter.

 ### Examples for valid names